dancodingbr/superoffers/README.md

 #### Notes

-- In their local machines environment, developers will make code changes locally in the project using SAM CLI, mainly for purpose of test lambda functions, to avoid of incurring charges.
+- In their local machines environment, developers will make code changes in the project using SAM CLI, mainly for purpose of test lambda functions and to avoid of incurring charges.

 - Then, developers will commit changes to the Github's project repository.
 At this point, a Github webhook is invoking to start automatically the CI/CD process and uploads the source code package to a S3 bucket.